jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Infinity Formula**
 Nick Fury has a Super Power which keeps him alive.
 But once you use the power the first time, you must continue using it on each of your successive turns.
 Otherwise Fury will get KO’d.

+# Norman Osborn (MC)
+Set: The Utopia Battles
+Norman’s Level 2 Keyword Powers also affect himself.

+Note: Dark Avengers, Dark X-Men does not give your (Avengers) and (X-Men) characters the (HAMMER) team affiliation

 # The Nullifier
 See [Marvel Required](#wiki_marvel_required_.28equipment.29)